zeke13210/blackrock_backend/README.md

 Authors
 --------
-To see the list of the current maintainers and contributors please refer to the <a href=" ">Authors doc</a>
+This backend API was designed and developed by the below list of dedicated developers apart of the Technologist of Color members taking part in the Blackrock Coding challenge

+<h3>Current Team</h3>
+Kenyatta Daniels
+Justin Traille
+Zachary Farley